8 Best Nonprofit Credit Card Processing Options in 2025

 Full Platform Overview Chat With Us

-Leveraging a secure payment solution throughout the donation process strengthens donor trust and allows them to use a convenient payment method.
+Leveraging a secure payment solution throughout the donation process strengthens donor trust and provides supporters with a convenient payment method.
 Credit card payments are donors’ preferred giving methods—63% of donors prefer to give online with a credit or debit card, followed by direct mail (16%), PayPal (10%), wire transfer (5%), cash (4%), digital wallet (1%), and text-to-give (1%).

 In this guide, we’ll review the top credit card processing solutions for nonprofits and best practices for choosing the right platform.
 We’ll cover: